-And if, for some reason, you do not have this valuable data from the last year, make sure you make a record this year for 2019.
+And if, for some reason, you do not have this valuable data from the last year, make sure you make a record this year.

 Get Seasonal Hires On Board

-A research by Bigcommerce showed that 29.33% of the hiring that happens ahead of the holiday season is for customer support.
-However, though the peak season requires all hands on the deck, you do not necessarily need to hire full time employees.
-You can either hire temporary support agents or outsource your front line effort to an external agency.
+Research by Bigcommerce showed that 29.33% of the hiring that happens ahead of the holiday season is for customer support.
+However, though the peak season requires all hands on the deck, you do not necessarily need to hire full-time employees.
+You can either hire temporary support agents or outsource your front-line effort to an external agency.
 As I mentioned earlier, looking at historical data can hint at how many additional temporary agents you will need to add to your support team this year.

 Most temporary workers will only need to possess basic customer service skills such as:

 They should be able to communicate clearly and effectively, even when explaining complicated tasks.